 Information the district presents to the Board is reviewed to the extent practicable with the standards of being direct, simple, brief and complete before it is released.
-The Board clarified last year that "complete" should include explaining thinking, describing pros/cons, and discuss conflicting values and professional opinions.
+Information provided included explaining thinking, describing pros/cons, and discussing conflicting values and professional opinions.
 Internal Monitoring Reports have consistently been complete as defined by the description above.